MCJack123/CraftOS-PC/docs/md/getting-started.md

 ![Programs](../images/programs.png)

-ComputerCraft is built upon the Lua programming language, which is a simple scripting language similar to JavaScript.
+ComputerCraft is built upon the Lua programming language, which is a simple scripting language similar in concept to JavaScript.
 You can easily write your own programs using the APIs available in CraftOS.

 `edit` is the built-in text editor, which allows you to write Lua programs inside CraftOS.
 It can also run your program from the editor and even print them using the printer peripheral (see [Peripherals](peripherals.html) for more info).